dargust/PicoWRadioTest/README.md

 copy main.py into a micropython flashed raspberry pi pico w

-led pin is dio24
+led pin is DIO24

-elrs is using uart 1 (DIO4/5)
+elrs is using UART1 (DIO4/5)

-setup to use 24 w2821 leds by default, can be changed
+setup to use 24 WS2821 leds by default, can be changed

 reacts to arm/throttle/roll/pitch inputs